WebOrigami/docs/src/content/framework/intro0.md

 ## Start the web server

-There are a variety of ways to incorporate Origami into an existing web server or a larger project, but for this introduction, you'll use the small server included with the ori [command-line interface](/cli) that is part of Origami.
+There are a variety of ways to incorporate Origami into an existing web server or a larger project, but for this introduction, you'll use the small server included with the [ori command-line interface](/cli) that is part of Origami.

 If you're using StackBlitz, it should start the ori server automatically.
-You may see a StackBlitz message asking you to enable certain cookies in order to run the server.
+You may see a StackBlitz message requiring you to enable certain cookies in order to run the server.

 If you're running locally, open a terminal window in the project's root directory, then: